Last updated: 15th October 2020

 On the 10th May, Boris Johnson advised that tradespeople should return to work.
 Since then, the government has produced more detailed guidance for tradespeople working in people’s homes and onsite.
 You might be wondering whether it’s safe for you to return to work or have a few safety concerns if you’re already back working.

 To help, we’ve summarised the latest government guidance for working safely in construction and outdoor work below.
-You can find the full government advice PDF, here.
+Visit Gov.uk for the full government advice PDF.
 Note: this guidance applies to construction sites in England.
 In Scotland, the construction industry will be able to move to phase 2 of its route map out of lockdown from Monday 22nd June – a ‘soft start’ (i.e. phased return) where physical distancing can be maintained.